 Prof. Dr. Peter Christoff

 University of Bayreuth, Germany

 Prof. Dr. Erwin Franquet

 The programme is open to students (preferably post-graduate or at least in their last third of their studies) and professionals from all disciplines, although the course will focus on topics regarding energy and climate.

-Please ask the coordinators for detailed information om credit points.
+Please ask the Summer School team for detailed information on credit points.

-Students from partner universities may qualify for reduced tuition fees or a tuition fee waiver.
+Students from partner universities may qualify for reduced tuition fees.